-- Like other mental health professionals, licensed clinical social workers (LCSWs) are trained to diagnose mental illnesses and provide mental health treatment.
+Like other mental health professionals, licensed clinical social workers (LCSWs) are trained to diagnose mental health conditions and provide therapeutic services.

 What is an LCSW?